 This delicious Vegan Broccoli Salad is not only delicious but also healthy and filling.
 I served it with a creamy basil dressing that has avocado and lemon.

-It is a great salad for detoxing, especially for someone on phase 1 of the candida diet (omit maple syrup).
 I enjoyed the combination of broccoli with creamy avocado and the crunchy sunflower seeds.
-This salad was very enjoyable, and can’t wait to make it again.
+This salad was very enjoyable, and I can’t wait to make it again.

 Broccoli contains phytochemicals, such gluconasturtiin, glucoraphanin, and glucobrassicin.
 These all assist the body in neutralizing and removing toxins.